 Interacting with the G1000

 For flight planning purposes, all interactions with the G1000 are done via the FMS knob at the bottom right of the Navigation Display.
-Clicking the top of the knob turns the cursor on and off.
+In “Legacy” mode, clicking the top of the knob pushes it in to turn the cursor on and off.
+In “Lock” mode, highlight the inner knob, press and hold the button assigned to "Cockpit Interaction -Primary Action " (default Left Mouse Button for PC) to lock onto the knob, then press the button assigned to "Cockpit Interaction - Secondary Action " (default Right Mouse Button for PC) to push it in.
 The larger/outer knob moves the cursor between fields.
 The smaller/inner knob is used to enter/change the data in the selected field.

 Alright, let’s begin; Make sure Co-Pilot Assist is turned off or they’ll start making VFR radio calls the moment you turn on the battery, then things get messy with the ATC portion later.